 - Detox: Detoxification in terms of substance abuse typically refers to the period of time it takes for the body to metabolize any left over drugs or alcohol within itself.
 The main purpose of detox programs is to help patients with managing their withdrawal symptoms during detox.
 There are two main types of detox programs available: medically assisted detox and clinically managed detox.
 Typically, clinically managed or social detox programs are short, as they only really provide a space for their patients to detox in, not medical support.
 Clinical detox programs sometimes provide additional support in the form of peer encouragement and support from various professionals throughout the detox process.
 Medically assisted detox programs also provide space for their patients to stay in while detoxing.
 On top of this, these programs increase the safety and security of patients by providing around the clock medical care to patients.
 At times, medications can be used to help reduce withdrawal symptoms and ease the process for patients.
 When deciding what type of detox treatment center in Fresno County to attend, it is important to keep in mind the type and severity of the addiction being treated.

 - Day treatment: Day treatment programs for addiction recovery typically require patients to attend various therapies and treatments during specified days at a treatment center.
 This type of treatment varies from residential treatment in that patients are able to leave the campus of the day treatment center to continue living at home, and attending work or classes.
-Day treatment programs typically include group and individual therapy, and the like residential treatment programs and IOPs, patients are given addiction education materials as well as relapse prevention skills.
+Day treatment programs typically include group and individual therapy, and the like residential programs and IOP treatments, patients are given addiction education materials as well as relapse prevention skills.
 Aftercare treatment, designed to help patients even after they no longer attend treatment, is also typically included with this type of rehabilitation.

 Cost of attending Treatment Centers in Fresno County